Blue Cheese — Nutrients, Health Benefits, And Shopping Tips

 How to store blue cheese

-Blue cheese should be stored in the refrigerator, wrapped in wax or parchment paper and then loosely in plastic wrap.
-This method allows the cheese to breathe while keeping it from drying out.
-Blue cheese can last for several weeks when stored properly.
+Blue cheese should be kept in the refrigerator, wrapped in wax or parchment paper and then loosely covered with plastic wrap.
+This technique allows the cheese to maintain airflow while preventing it from becoming dry.
+When stored correctly, blue cheese can remain fresh for 3-4 weeks.

 To help maintain the optimal flavor of blue cheese, try placing a sugar cube in the storage container; it can absorb excess moisture and prevent the cheese from becoming too wet or slimy.